veganaize/closure-compiler/@suppress-annotations.md

-If you cannot easily fix a JsCompiler warning, you can suppress it using the `@suppress` annotation in the function's JSDoc block or the `@fileoverview` block or any assignment in statement position.
+If you cannot easily fix a JsCompiler warning, you can suppress it using the `@suppress` annotation.

+The `@suppress` annotation is usable in a few places:
+ * a function's JSDoc block
+ * the `@fileoverview` block
+ * any variable declaration, assignment, or top-level expression such as a function call.

 ## Example
 ```js